11 Weird Things That Might Give You Glowing Skin

 Believe it or not, there’s a good chance you’re already using a skincare product that contains urine, though it’s likely a synthetic form.
 Just grab your favorite moisturizer and check the ingredient list for “urea.”
 Urea is a rich emollient and keratolytic agent, which makes it good for soothing conditions associated with dry, scaly skin, according to Dermatology Online Journal.
 Here’s what your skin care routine should look like if you have dry skin.

 Pumpkin—the real thing—is good for more than just pies.
 According to Wellness Today, pumpkin is packed with vitamins and minerals including B vitamins, vitamin C, E, and beta-carotene.
 In addition, the niacin and folate found in pumpkins improves blood circulation, which in turn increases cell turnover and renewal.
 Adding pumpkin to your diet can promote glowing skin.
 Pumpkin may also offer benefits when applied topically, which is why you’ll see it an ingredient in peels, masks, and creams.
-Find out other insane health benefits of pumpkins.
+Find out 17 skin-care tips dermatologists use.

 Acetyl salicylic acid is the active ingredient in plain old aspirin, but you’ve probably seen salicylic acid (or sal acid, for short) touted in some skincare products.
 It “helps remove excess oil and exfoliate dead cells on the skin’s surface,” Joshua Zeichner, MD, in New York City told Everyday Health, who also called it “extremely useful in treating acne.”
 To make a DIY aspirin mask, crush up five pills and stir in 1/4 cup of distilled water and make a paste.
 Apply it directly to your face and let it sit for 10 minutes before rinsing.
-Check out these other amazing benefits of aspirin.
+Check out these 12 things you should never, ever do to your skin.

 Horsetail is known for it’s antiinflammatory benefits that can improve acne and soothe irritation, but horsetail extract has other benefits as well.
 Like aloe, it’s a good balm for burns, wounds, and rashes.
 It also contains silica, a collagen precursor.
 “Horsetail plant extract aids in restoring youthful skin tone and vibrancy,” says Ling Chan, aesthetician and owner of Ling Skin Care.